The stellar halo in Local Group Hestia simulations II. The accreted component: Gaia-Sausage-like features in HESTIA galaxies

-We already mentioned in the Introduction that the last significant merger~(GSE) in the MW was initially discovered as a horizontally-aligned structure in the \uv coordinates with zero net rotation~($V_\phi \approx 0$) for low-\FeH stars~\citep[Gaia-Sausage,][]{2018MNRAS.478..611B}.
-Therefore, it is worth testing how much the HESTIA simulations able to reproduce this particular feature in a pure kinematic space.
-In Fig.~\ref{fig2::uv} we show the density distribution in the \UV-plane for stars located in the radial range of $(1-3)R_d$~($R_d$ is the disc scale length) and $>1$~kpc away from the galactic mid-plane.
-In the plot, we also separate in-situ~(second row) and accreted stellar populations~(third row).
-In the adopted region the accreted halo constitutes from $34$ to $81\%$ of the mass while the rest is represented by the heated in-situ stars.
-First, we notice that in the M31/MW HESTIA galaxies, in-situ stars are represented by a single blob whose tail however spans to $\VV\leq0$~\kmps~(or even below in the case of the M31 galaxy in the 09-18 simulation).
-The in-situ stars distribution is almost featureless and shows a behaviour typical for thick-disc stars, however, with some asymmetry in 09-18~M31 and 17-11~M31 galaxies, caused by the very recent mergers~(see Fig.~4 in \citetalias{KhoperskovHESTIA-1}).
+We already mentioned in the Introduction that the last significant merger~(GSE) in the MW was initially discovered as a horizontally aligned structure in the \uv coordinates with zero net rotation~($V_\phi \approx 0$) for low-\FeH stars~\citep[Gaia-Sausage,][]{2018MNRAS.478..611B}.
+Therefore, it is worth testing how much the HESTIA simulations are able to reproduce this particular feature in a pure kinematic space.
+In Fig.~\ref{fig2::uv} we show the density distribution in the \UV-plane for stars located in the radial range of $(1-3)R_d$~(where $R_d$ is the disc scale length) and $>1$~kpc from the galactic mid-plane.
+In the figure we also separate in situ~(second row) and accreted stellar populations~(third row).
+In the adopted region the accreted halo constitutes from $34$ to $81\%$ of the mass, while the rest is represented by the heated in situ stars.
+First, we find that in the M31/MW HESTIA galaxies in situ stars are represented by a single blob whose tail however spans to $\VV\leq0$~\kmps~(or even below in the case of the M31 galaxy in the 09-18 simulation).
+The in situ stars distribution is almost featureless and shows a behaviour typical for thick-disc stars, however, with some asymmetry in the 09-18~M31 and 17-11~M31 galaxies caused by the very recent mergers~(see Fig.~4 in \citetalias{KhoperskovHESTIA-1}).

-The accreted stars distributions in the \uv plane are much more interesting.
-In particular, we notice the presence of multiple distinct kinematic components with a certain level of similarity between the galaxies.
-The morphology here can be described as a blob on top of the horizontally-aligned structure(s).
-The blobs for accreted stars have a larger radial velocity range compared to the in-situ populations and lower median azimuthal velocity~(except for 37-11 MW where the $\langle\VV\rangle$ are essentially the same).
-This demonstrates a smooth transition from fast rotating in-situ stars to slower accreted ones.
+The accreted stars distributions in the \uv plane is much more interesting.
+In particular, we note the presence of multiple distinct kinematic components with a certain level of similarity between the galaxies.
+The morphology here can be described as a blob on top of the horizontally aligned structure(s).
+The blobs for accreted stars have a wider range of radial velocity range compared to the in situ populations and lower median azimuthal velocities~(except for 37-11 MW where the $\langle\VV\rangle$ are essentially the same).
+This demonstrates a smooth transition from fast-rotating in situ stars to slower accreted stars.